MiguelCastillo/scenic/README.md

 ## Dev

-Node versions supported are 14 thru 17.
-Node 18 causes issues with some dependencies, we are staying away for now.
-We are running prod in Heroku, which will pick the highest value in the range, so prod runs on node 17.
-Heroku will automatically run `npm run build` and `npm run start`, so those are configured to run as prod scripts; no file watching, minification, no livereload.

 On a fresh clone, please run `npm install` to get all your dependencies ready.

 To start up the dev server you can `npm run start-dev`.
 That will startup